phadjido/CubismZ/README.md

 - The HDF5 file consists of `nbx * nby * nbz` 3D blocks
 - The input HDF5 file is compressed and stored to `<cz file>`
 - The threshold specifies how lossy the compression will be and depends on the lossy floating compressor used at the first substage.
-  - todo: need to specify the range of threshold (?)
   - Wavelets: wavelets coefficients with absolute value smaller than the threshold are decimated (range: [0, +inf)
   - FPZIP: number of useful bits of the floating point numbers (range: up to 32/64)
   - ZFP: relative error